 Is it that a plane or is it a bird?
-Look to the skies in the UK this summer and you may be in for a big surprise as formerly persecuted birds have returned to England, Scotland and Wales...
+Look to the skies in the UK this spring and you may be in for a big surprise as formerly persecuted birds have returned to England, Scotland and Wales...

 In the Middle Ages, white storks would have been a relatively common site in southern England.
 Indeed, the Saxon name for the village of Storrington, in Sussex, was originally “Estorchestone”, meaning “the village of the storks”.

 The Cotswold Wildlife Park has been running a successful breeding programme, and as a result about 250 birds are being released in Sussex via the White Stork Project with the aim of creating 50 breeding pairs by 2030.